Kirsten Miller (South African writer): Public and TV appearances

 Miller was featured in the 2008, 2015, 2018 and 2020 Time of the Writer International Writers Festivals alongside Breyten Breytenbach, Charles Mungoshi, Ananda Devi and John Pilger.
-Kirsten has been a participant in the Franschhoek Literary Festival, the Midlands Literary Festival and the Karoo Writer's Festival.
+Kirsten has been a participant in the Franschhoek Literary Festival, the Midlands Literary Festival, the Karoo Writer's Festival all in South Africa.
+In 2025 she was invited to attended the BuchBasel festival in Switzerland by her Swiss publisher Baobab Books.

 SABC TV featured Miller in the series The Power Within, aired in December 2009, where she discussed her work in autism, writing and art.
 She has made a number of TV and radio appearances where she has spoken about her writing and about her work in autism.